MurageKabui/CL-QuickTranslate/README.md

   To save time, this program offers a quick solution to use one liners to achieve the same goal , and with the possibility to fully automate the process using batch scrips or just any other desired programming langauge.
+Quite useful when you want to translate simple words/sentences and file contents to any desired langauge. ie ```QTranslate.exe -f "Discord_Server_Rules.txt" -l french >> Fr_DiscordRules.txt```

   ### Installation
   Download and place the file in [path](https://en.wikipedia.org/wiki/PATH_%28variable%29)